London Borough of Bexley

 The London Borough of Bexley (/ˈbɛksli/) is a London borough in south-east London, forming part of Outer London.
 It has a population of 248,287.
-The main settlements are Sidcup, Erith, Bexleyheath, Crayford, Welling and Old Bexley.
+The main settlements are Sidcup, Erith, Bexleyheath, Belvedere, Crayford, Welling and Old Bexley.
 The London Borough of Bexley is within the Thames Gateway, an area designated as a national priority for urban regeneration.
 The local authority is Bexley London Borough Council.

 History

 Prior to the 19th century the area now forming the borough was sparsely populated: very few of the present settlements were mentioned in the Domesday Book, although the village of Bexley has a charter dated 814 AD.
 Erith was a port on the River Thames until the 17th century; the opening of the sewage works at nearby Crossness in the late 19th century turned it into an industrial town.

 Today's settlement pattern is the result of the gradual extension of the London influence.
 Until the 19th century it was an area with a few isolated buildings such as the Georgian Danson House.
 With the coming of the railways building began apace, although the area is still composed of many disconnected settlements, interspersed with area of open ground and parks.

+Administrative history

+A local government district called Bexley was created in 1880, covering the parish of Bexley, which included both Bexley village and Bexleyheath.
+Another local government district had been created covering the neighbouring parish of Erith in 1876.
+Such districts were converted into urban districts under the Local Government Act 1894.

+Bexley Urban District absorbed the neighbouring parish of East Wickham in 1902; Welling had previously straddled the boundary between Bexley and East Wickham, but after 1902 was therefore wholly in Bexley.
+Crayford was made an urban district in 1920.
+Bexley was made a municipal borough in 1935, as was Erith in 1938.

-The London Borough of Bexley was formed in 1965, under the London Government Act 1963, from the Municipal Boroughs of Bexley and Erith; Crayford Urban District; and part of Chislehurst and Sidcup Urban District.
-All of these were entirely within the boundaries of the historic county of Kent.
-The council initially held meetings at Erith Town Hall before building new purpose-built Civic Offices on the south side of the Broadway, Bexleyheath in 1980.
-It established new Civic Offices at the former headquarters of The Woolwich in 2014.
+The modern borough was created in 1965 under the London Government Act 1963, covering the combined area of the former boroughs of Bexley and Erith, the Crayford Urban District and the Sidcup area from the Chislehurst and Sidcup Urban District (the Chislehurst area went to the London Borough of Bromley).
+The area was transferred from Kent to Greater London, to become one of the 32 London boroughs.

-The council now styles itself the "London Borough of Bexley" in line with its formal name, although it previously styled itself "Bexley London Borough" until 1999 (possibly to maintain the link with its predecessor, Bexley Municipal Borough), and "Bexley Council" from 1999 to October 2007, when it reverted to its full formal name in conjunction with the adoption of a new Council logo bearing this name alongside the 1965 Coat of Arms.